ruizcrp/hyperlearn/README.md

-## 3) Quality of data and of answer: Knowledge-Graph solution?
+## 3) Quality of data and of answer: Knowledge-Graph or Database solution?

 An important issue are wrong answers.
 As mentioned in the proposal, I tried llama2 to ask for simple Russian exercises to learn.
 I now also tried to tell him that he is an English teacher and is here to teach me.
 The conversation was quite interesting.
 It started then indeed with some exercises to spot for example the difference between "its" and "it's".
 But when I asked him to make more difficult exercises, he quickly started to hallucinate and created many wrong exercises and confusing answers.